Guest Bedroom Ideas

 To make the most of your guest bedroom, a queen– or full-size mattress should do the trick.
 These beds provide plenty of surface area for couples while leaving the rest of the room free for other furniture.
 You could also opt for a twin-size mattress if you have limited guest room space.

 Many mattresses have features that cater to different sleeping preferences.
 In rooms that tend to get a little warm, select a mattress with built-in cooling gel to help regulate body temperature.
 You can also browse beds with memory foam support or opt for an innerspring mattress with advanced coil technology to relieve pressure on aching joints.
+Other material types available include hybrid and latex mattresses.

 Convenient Extras for Good Guest Rooms